 - a.
 Eligibility: Death must have occurred from a service-related cause, or the member must have 10 or more years of service. - b.
 Ordinary Benefit: After the death of an active member, if the member was married, a benefit will be paid to the spouse equal to 2.00% of the member's Final Salary for each year of service.
 There is a minimum benefit of 25% of Final Salary.
 Benefits are increased one-third for each dependent child.
 The maximum benefit is 50% of Final Salary.
-Benefits may not begin before the spouse is age 40 without a dependent child, and benefits stop upon the spouse's death or remarriage. - c.
+Benefits may not begin before the spouse is age 40 without a dependent child, and benefits stop upon the spouse's death or remarriage.
+Effective July 1, 2012, death benefits will be based on FAC, and not Final Salary. - c.
 Duty-related Death Benefit: 75% of Final Salary, paid to the spouse or other dependent relative.
-Benefits cease when the spouse or other relatives die or are no longer dependent. - 15.
-Post-retirement Benefit Increase: Members receive an increase of \$1,500 per year (\$125.00 per month) beginning on the January 1 next following the third anniversary date of the retirement, and in every year thereafter.
-The increase applies to service retirement, disability retirement and death benefits.
-This increase is not tied in any way to actual increases in the cost of living.
+Benefits cease when the spouse or other relatives die or are no longer dependent.

+15. Post-retirement Benefit Increase: